ankit2saxena/CSB551-Elements-of-Artificial-Intelligence/a1-mapNavigation/README.md

 # To execute
 ## ./route.py [start-city] [end-city] [routing-algorithm] [cost-function]
+<br/>where:
-<br/>where routing-algorithm could be either bfs, dfs, uniform, or astar.
+<br/>routing-algorithm could be either bfs, dfs, uniform, or astar, and
-<br/>and cost-function could be either segments, distance, or time.
+<br/>cost-function could be either segments, distance, or time.

 <br/>city-gps.txt contains one line per city, with three fields per line, delimited by spaces.
 The first field is the city, followed by the latitude, followed by the longitude.